mrocklin/blog/_posts/work/2018-11-15-uk-met-visit.md

 ## Step 1: Meet allies on the ground

-We were invited by early adopters within the institution, both within the UK Met office's [Informatics Lab](https://www.informaticslab.co.uk/) a research / incubation group within the broader organization, and the Analysis, Visualization, and Data group (AVD) who serve 500 analysts at the office with their suite of open source tooling.
+We were invited by early adopters within the institution, both within the UK Met Office's [Informatics Lab](https://www.informaticslab.co.uk/) a research / incubation group within the broader organization, and the Analysis, Visualization, and Data group (AVD) who serve 500 analysts at the Met Office with their suite of open source tooling.

-Both of these groups are forward thinking, already use and appreciate the tools that we were talking about, and hope to use us to evangelize what they've already been saying throughout the company.
+Both of these groups are forward thinking, already use and appreciate the tools that we were talking about, and hope to leverage our presence evangelize what they've already been saying throughout the company.
 They need outside experts to provide external validation within the company; that's our job.

 The goals for the early adopters are the following: